celalizolu/Windows-11-Update-TPM-Fixer/README.md

 To use the Windows 11 Update TPM Fixer, follow these steps:

-1. Download the "W11UP_TPM_FIX.zip" file and extract it.
+1. Download the source code and extract it.
 2. Right-click on the "W11UP_TPM_FIX.bat" file and choose "Run as administrator".
 3. When prompted, confirm that you want to proceed with the fix.
 4. Wait for the script to run and complete.